open-morphs/open-morphs.github.io/README.md

 # open-morphs.github.io

-Blog and main site for the Open-Morphs project.
+This repository redirects to the Open-Morphs blog.